vchat-meme-blip/polymarket-cafe/FEATURES.md

 The Task Management system allows you to give your active agent specific, long-term objectives.
 The `AutonomyDirector` is built with a "task-first" mentality.

 -   **Agent Tasks Panel:** From your Dashboard, you can access the **Agent Tasks** panel.
 This is your command center for creating and tracking missions for your agent.
--   **Priority One: Task Execution:** On every tick, the `AutonomyDirector`'s first priority is to check if your agent has any `pending` tasks.
+-   **Priority One: Task Execution:** On every tick, the `AutonomyDirector`'s first priority is to check if your agent has any `pending` or `in_progress` tasks.
 If a task exists, it will **always** be executed before any other autonomous action is considered.
 -   **Task Detail Modal:** Click "Manage" on any task to open a detailed view showing the full objective, its current status, a complete activity log, and any web sources the agent used during its research.
 -   **Live Updates:** As your agent works on a task (e.g., "One-Time Research"), it will post live updates to the task log and send real-time WebSocket events to your client, allowing you to see its progress in the Task Detail Modal.